jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 	.. _here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71234

-	All files (i.e. all data objects) were later cropped to 19th mice cromosome which is the shortest of the mice chromosomes.
-This was done so that the processes used in this tutorial finish quickly.
+	All files (i.e. all data objects) were later cropped to mouse chromosome 19, the shortest in that genome.
+	Cropping was done so that the processes used in this tutorial finish quickly.

 Collections
 ===========

-These queried biological samples are all part of the same experiment.
-It would be great if we had a way to connect wanted samples together.
-Luckily we have a way and not just one but two.
-One is called a `collection`_.
-It is a working group of samples.
-It usually contains samples and their data but may also contain other data objects like analysis results (e.g., differential expressions) or data whose sample is not yet inside the collection.
-It is important to know that if a collection contains a sample it automatically contains it's data but not the other way around.
-It may contain data but not the sample to which this data belongs.
+In most cases, a bunch of biological samples are part of the same experiment.
+It would be great if we had a way to bunch and operate on samples together.
+Actually, we have two ways to do this.
+This first is by creating an entity called a `collection`_.
+A collection is an ad hoc working group of samples.
+Typical collections contain samples and their data, and often also contain other data objects like analysis results (e.g., differential expressions) or data whose sample is not yet inside the collection.
+One important note: if a collection contains a sample, it automatically contains the associated sample data.
+However, if a collection contains a sample's associated data, it does not necessarily contain the sample itself.

 .. _collection: http://resdk.readthedocs.io/en/latest/ref.html#resdk.resources.Collection